mathbioleiden/Tissue-Simulation-Toolkit/README.md

 Next, you can get the source by cloning the repository from GitHub.
 You can use the following commands in a Terminal:

 ```
-git clone git@github.com:rmerks/Tissue-Simulation-Toolkit.git main
+git clone --recursive -b TST2.0 git@github.com:rmerks/Tissue-Simulation-Toolkit.git
-cd Tissue-Simulation-Toolkit
-Tissue-Simulation-Toolkit$ git submodule init
-Tissue-Simulation-Toolkit$ git submodule update
 ```

-If you are on a Mac with Apple Silicon (M1 or M2), then you will have to modify the file `lib/MultiCellDS/v1.0/v1.0.0/Makefile` to get the TST to compile.
+You might have to modify the file `lib/MultiCellDS/v1.0/v1.0.0/Makefile` to get the TST to compile.
 Find the line

 ```
 export COMPILE_CFLAGS := -O3 -s -mfpmath=both -m64 -std=c++11